czetsuya/Java-Immutable-Stack-and-Queue/README.md

 The enQueue operation adds an element at the beginning of the queue, and the deQueue operation removes an element from the end of the queue.

 Example queue of integers: 1, 2, 3.
-If we queue these integer in order we will get:
+If we queue these integers in order, we will get:

 ```sh